NateXVI/SplitGateAutoFire/README.md

 -numpy
 -pynput

-May not work when rendering in resolutions besides 1920x1080, or in windowed mode.
+May not work when rendering in resolutions other than 1920x1080, or in windowed mode.